Every Piece of Gear You Need to Sharpen Your Knives by Hand on Whetstones

 Selecting stones can be a bit overwhelming; there’s a wide variety of grits, brands etc. Ignore all of that for now.
 All knives need the same basic start up gear.
 You need something coarse and something medium fine.
 It doesn’t matter what kind of knife you have.

-This stone is your starting point.
+220 Grit (Coarse) This stone is your starting point.
 It cuts the most steel and builds a new cutting edge efficiently.
-Plus you can also do small chip repairs on a coarse stone, which is pretty darn handy.
+Plus you can also do chip repairs on a coarse stone, which is pretty darn handy.
 However, a 220 grit stone is never the end of your sharpening journey, as it will definitely leave your cutting edge super rough.
 You want a smooth edge, not semi serrated.

-For most Western/European kitchen knives, this is your finishing stone.
+1000 Grit (Fine) For most Western/European kitchen knives, this is your finishing stone.
 This stone will cut and polish at the same time, lending a sexy smooth edge for non-Japanese knives.
 For all those awesome Japanese knives, this stone is your gateway into the realm of insanely smooth finishing/polishing stones.

-PRO TIPYou can absolutely take your non Japanese knives to a 2000 grit stone.
+You can absolutely take your non Japanese knives to a 2000 grit stone.
 The polish and feel when cutting is ridiculous.

+8000 grit polish (or: How about we “Go All The Way”?)
 The feel of a 4000 grit edge is a thing of beauty.
 But your Japanese steel is capable of holding a finer edge.
 Why?
 Because the steel is harder.
 Harder steel stays sharper longer.
 Now just imagine for a second that feeling of when you first cut with your Japanese knife.
 Remember?
 It was almost obscene how sharp that knife felt.
 That’s why you need (nay, deserve!) an 8000 grit stone.
 This is entering the realm of inappropriate levels of sharpness — bisecting strands of hair sharpness — sharpness that makes you stomach flutter a little bit.
 We’re talking near-mirror polish at this point.
 Do it.
 It will make your food taste better.

-If you don’t use a stone holder, you’ll have to chase your stone around your countertop.
-The stone holder elevates the stone, essential for preventing coarser stones from dishing out quickly, it also keeps the stone stable and offers greater knuckle clearance, making it easier to keep you angle consistent.
+Stone Holder or Sink Bridge If you don’t use a stone holder, you’ll have to chase your stone around your countertop and bump your knuckles into your work surface.
+The stone holder elevates the stone and keeps it stable, also offering greater knuckle clearance, making it easier to sharpen.
 That’s a major bonus.
 A sink bridge will also keep the mess of water, waste steel and spent grit in one place: the sink or basin you span it across.

-A nagura is small, palm sized “dressing” stone that removes metals filings that build up in the pores of your finer grit stones.
+Nagura Stone A nagura is small, palm sized “dressing” stone that removes metals filings that build up in the pores of your finer grit stones.
 If you leave those filings in the pores of your stone, eventually you’ll be able to spend hours polishing your knife with no results.
 That’s not fun.
 Not at all.

-PRO TIPUse chromium oxide polishing compound on the coarse side of your leather strop.
+Use chromium oxide polishing compound on the coarse side of your leather strop.
 This essentially turns the smooth leather side into your “coarse” side and turns the original suede side into the FINEST damn polishing surface you can imagine.
 A well stropped knife will blow your mind.